After all, you’re not looking for foot traffic to your physical store. You’re looking for web traffic in your online store.

 - Sports and Entertainment

-As a fast growing market Australia has the potential to push your ecommerce store to huge success without having to alter your marketing material from English.
-Possibilities are endless with this top market when dropshipping as many of the popular payment gateways operate in this country, such as PayPal, PaymentExpress, and Shopify Payments, so online payments will not be a problem for you.
+As a fast growing market, Australia has the potential to push your ecommerce store to huge success without having to alter your marketing material from English.
+Possibilities are endless with this market, as many of the popular payment gateways operate in this country, such as PayPal, PaymentExpress, and Shopify Payments.

 Online Businesses in France

 With a population of 66.9 million people and an expected GDP per capita of $42,400 by 2022, France has a growing ecommerce landscape that makes for an enticing dropshipping market.
 France came in among the top 5 dropshipping countries by orders in 2017 and 2018, making it a winning market for our merchants to sell in.
 Does this information interest you?
 It should.
 The French care about beauty and health, but also like to indulge in jewelry sales.

 But don’t under-estimate the French market as they have healthy spending in clothing, home decor, and entertainment, according to our historic data.

 Here are the top 20 markets that accounted for the most Oberlo orders in 2017:

 A diverse group, to be sure.
 Although one thing is consistent across the board: With the exception of India, each country supports ePacket delivery.

 ePacket, for those not familiar, is a cheaper, faster delivery method for products coming out of China.
 Given the high volume of dropshipping products that are sourced from China, ePacket lets store owners offer better delivery options to markets around the world.